oracle-livelabs/analytics-ai/picaso-genai-oda/user/user.md

 ## Introduction

-This lab walks you through using the PeopleSoft application as an end user.
+This lab walks you through using the PICASO Chabtbot in PeopleSoft application as an end user.

 Estimated Time: 15 minutes